pvanallen/delft-ai-toolkit/README.md

 * Better support for IoT (e.g. IFTTT, web-hooks)
 * Integrate gesture recognition learning and classification
 * Integrate Unity Reinforcement learning
+* Designers will be able to place their prototype smart thing 3D simulation in the real world with AR, as well as add AR features to the smart thing (e.g. extra information "projected" above the device as an augmentation of it).

 ## System Architecture
 ![system architecture](docs/images/delft-system-diagram.jpg?resize=640%2C350)